ShemaHakidu/alx-system_engineering-devops/0x01-shell_permissions/README.md

-groups <username> Prints groups the user is in chown betty hello: changes ownership of file hello to betty touch hello: creates empty file hello
+groups <username> Prints groups the user is in chown betty hello: changes ownership of file hello to betty touch hello: creates empty file hello chmod u+x hello: adds execute permission to the owner of the file hello